unl/reservations/README.md

 1. Run `npm ci` to install less
 2. Run `npm run less` to compile less

+### Local Email Testing

+A quick way to test emails without having to set up email stuff is to run a SMTP debug server in python

+`sudo python -m smtpd -n -c DebuggingServer localhost:25`

 ## Installation on server

 1. Run `sudo -u {user} -s` run commands as a user and navigate to your project's root